Jpetre/spreadsheet/README.md

 Depending on the operator, you can make addition(+), soustaction(-), multiplication(*), or division(/).<br />
 **Note: You can't yet mix number and cell like `=b1-10`, it will be implemented in the futur**

-**Note²: If you want to implement this table, you have to know that you can't have more than 99 rows and column, please don't be greedy for now :)**
+**Note²: If you want to implement this table, you have to know that you can't have more than 9 rows and columns for now**